What Are Over-the-Counter (OTC) Options? How Do They Work?

 Primary markets are where investors buy fresh securities, when they’re first offered.
 Secondary markets are what most investors engage in when they’re buying or selling securities.
 These include exchanges such as the New York Stock Exchange.

 While the primary market for OTC options is where parties meet to come to terms and develop an options contract, there is no secondary market.
-That means that there is one way to close an OTC option position, and that is by creating an offsetting transaction.
+In many cases, OTC options can only be closed through an offsetting transaction — a new trade with the original counterparty — that cancels out the existing position.

 What are the Risks of Trading OTC Options?

 Given the complex and bespoke nature of OTC options, trading them can come with some serious risks.
-Chief among those risks is the fact that OTC options lack the protection of exchanges.
-While exchange-traded or listed options are, once again, standardized, they are thus “guaranteed” by clearinghouses.
+Chief among those risks is the fact that OTC options lack the protection provided by clearinghouses on regulated exchanges, which essentially “guarantees” that the contractual obligations are fulfilled.

-That means that they’re overseen, like other derivatives, by regulating authorities like the Securities and Exchange Commission (SEC) and the Commodity Futures Trading Commission (CFTC).
-The guarantee cements into place that contract buyers can exercise their options, knowing that the counterparty will fulfill their obligation.
+That means that typical exchange-traded options are overseen, like other derivatives, by regulating authorities like the Securities and Exchange Commission (SEC) and the Commodity Futures Trading Commission (CFTC).
+The guarantee cements into place that contract buyers can exercise their options, knowing that the counterparty will fulfill their obligation, thus avoiding counterparty risk.

 Pros & Cons of OTC Options Contracts